Lyme Disease & Tick Testing

 Even if you are bitten by an infected tick, it’s difficult to get Lyme Disease.
 The tick must be feeding on you for 24 to 48 hours to effectively transfer the microorganism from its stomach to your body.

 If you find a tick attached to you or your pet, don’t panic.
 Carefully remove and save the tick!
-For $25 the County Public Health Lab will test your tick to see if it’s a Lyme Disease Carrier.
+The San Mateo County Public Health Laboratory is temporarily not offering tick testing.

 Removing and Storing Your Tick